 Every once in a while we get at Gravwell will pick a component and spend a bit of time trying to improve performance.
 It usually ends up becoming a game where developers go back and forth wringing out additional performance as we go.
 This week was all about the Fulltext indexing system.

 Fulltext indexing involves a few stages.
 First we crack an entry into components that we wish to index, then we remove duplicates and clean the components, then we hand the components over to the indexing engine.
 We decided the cracking component was ripe for improvement and set out to improve its performance.
 The first step was to perform some profiling and build out an enhanced test suite so that we had a consistent set of benchmarks to compare against.
-Gravwell is a Go shop and the Go tool chain has some excellent tools for building out benchmarks and profiling code.
+Gravwell is a Golang shop and the Go tool chain has some excellent tools for building out benchmarks and profiling code.

 Once we had the benchmarks built we set about to get a nice baseline with the current code and compare it to what we typically see in production.
 The results were consistent, but I have to admit we were not expecting what the benchmarks and profiling results were telling us.
 The fulltext cracker was the dominating component.
 My assumption was that the fulltext cracker would be the least expensive component in the chain, but our testing was showing that it was the most expensive.
 Even worse, it was allocating, a lot...